 Lifting and Rigging Incidents

-The first type of incident that comes to someone’s mind regarding lifting and rigging is some type of breakage of a sling, wire rope, or chain resulting in a dropped load.
-While these type of incidents usually have the most severe consequences, there are often many other types of less severe incidents that cause the majority of injuries or property damage.
+The first type of incident that often comes to mind regarding lifting and rigging is breakage of a sling, wire rope, or chain resulting in a dropped load.
+While these types of incidents usually have the most severe consequences, there are often many other types of less severe incidents that cause the majority of injuries or property damage.
 Some of the other injuries and incidents that occur are sprains, falls, crush injuries, electrocutions, and struck-by incidents just to name a few.
 Hazards such as swinging loads, manual handling of heavy rigging, holding on to tag lines, moving equipment, pinch points, working on elevated surfaces, trip hazards, slippery surfaces, etc. can all be present during lifting operations.

 Safe Work Practices